booptroopeugene/booptroopeugene/posts/booptroop’s-discord-creative-limelight-killagram91-2.md

 summary: More Discord musings from killagram91
 tags:
   - post
-  - black lives matter poetry
-  - blm poems
-  - blm poetry
-  - community poems
-  - Creative Writing
-  - enlightening poetry
+  - prose & poetry
   - eugene
-  - Eugene Oregon
-  - Eugene poets
-  - killagram91 contributions
+  - killagram91
-  - oregon poets
-  - Poems
-  - Poetry
-  - poets
   - rebuild the community
   - social issues poetry
 ---
-From user killagram91! ©
-June 1, 2020

-I ain’t who I used to be
+"I ain’t who I used to be

 Greasing these bars fluently